virgili0/Virgilio/Tools/DialogFlow.md

 The thing I love about DialogFlow is that's beginner friendly.
 In fact, the approach  we'll follow te learn how to deploy real chat-bots is the following:
 - A first gentle approach through the Graphical User Interface to understand he concepts (intents, entitites, context...)
 - A more "coding" approach, using the Python Client for [RESTful](https://it.wikipedia.org/wiki/Representational_State_Transfer) API call to reproduce the same Agent but with code (and not clicks in the GUI).
-- When we're able to build agents with Python API calls, we'll use them to create and End-to-End chatbot project that you'll deploy on Facebook Messenger
+- When we're able to build agents with Python API calls, we'll use them to create and End-to-End chatbot project that you'll deploy on several channels (Slack, Facebook, Telegram...)
 Let's start!

 ### The GUI approach